jonas-printzen/wxtris/README.md

 The actual game-logic in class Tetrix, viewed by simple and straight forward wxWidgets frontend for now.
 Maybe I'l implement something console-only in future to assert proper separation.

-Still only basic playable, no scores is work in progress.
+Still only basic playable, scores is work in progress.
 Planning to introduce some event-system to support logging and scanners for patterns in the grid.
 This is to support different approach to self-playing using different kind of AI approaches.
 Not there yet though...

 ## Builds